The Rex Morpeth Recreation Hub is a 17-hectare recreation precinct in central Whakatāne – one of our district's most loved community assets.

 - What external funding sources are being pursued?

-A dedicated funding plan is being developed that will identify potential partners and funding sources including central government, regional development funds, and private partnerships.
+A dedicated funding plan is being developed that will identify potential partners and funding sources across corporate, community, philanthropic and national level grants and subsidies, regional development funds, an private partnerships.

 - Has any external funding been confirmed yet?